One Rep Max Calculator

 What Is a One Rep Max?

 Your one rep max (1RM) is the heaviest weight you can lift for a single repetition with proper form.
 It serves as the baseline for programming training intensity, tracking strength progress, and comparing lifting ability across different body weights.
-Rather than testing your absolute max in the gym – which carries injury risk, especially for beginners – this calculator estimates your 1RM based on a lighter weight and the number of reps you completed.
+Rather than testing your absolute max in the gym, which carries injury risk for beginners, this calculator estimates your 1RM based on a lighter weight and the number of reps you completed.

 How the Calculator Works